 Government of Saskatchewan, Energy and Resources News Release.
 View here.

-As of July 31, 2021, $263 million in contracts has been issued to 133 unique licensees under the provincial ASCP to engage Saskatchewan-based service companies in site closure work.
-More than $93 million has been paid to 576 Saskatchewan-based services companies for work completed under the program.
-The program has completed over 2,100 well abandonments and decommissions, 260 flowline abandonments, 16 facilities and over 3,300 site remediation and reclamation activities.
+As of April 30, 2021, $184 million in contracts has been issued to companies to engage Saskatchewan-based service workers in site closure work.
+More than $61 million has been paid for work already completed under the program, including 1,385 well abandonments and decommissions, 237 flowline abandonments, 13 facilities, and 2,545 site remediation and reclamation activities.

 Regionally, the funding disbursed in work package contracts in oil and gas producing regions of the province includes:

 - Estevan: $59,513,766

 “The Government of Saskatchewan worked constructively with industry and stakeholders to design and deliver the Accelerated Site Closure Program, which created jobs and reduced liabilities in the province,” Canadian Natural Resources Limited Senior Vice President Development Operations Bill Peterson said.
 “By working together with industry, companies were able to effectively and efficiently do regional abandonment and reclamation programs generating jobs through local service providers.”